Haley-Seo/react-nano-project1/README.md

 Search Page(/search) shows search results you can add to your bookshelf.
 You can move books between shelves and move away from your bookshelf.

+# How to Start

+Fork / Clone to your local repository / PC
+'npm install' to install all dependent npms
+'npm start' to run React app

 # Components

 - ListBooks - component for main page(/)